 How should you clean your teeth?

-- Srush your teeth twice a day, at night and in the morning. - Ø Brush your teeth for 2 minutes. - S Use a pea sized amount of fluoride toothpaste. - Spit out toothpaste, do not rinse. - ✓ Spitting, not rinsing, leaves some tooth paste on the surface of our teeth.
+- Brush your teeth twice a day, at night and in the morning. - Solution Brush your teeth for 2 minutes. - Spit out toothpaste, do not rinse. - Spitting, not rinsing, leaves some tooth paste on the surface of our teeth.